ldclakmal/ballerina-reminder-app/README.md

 2. Go to **Programmable SMS** at Twilio account and get a Twilio phone number in order to send SMS.
 3. Create a `ballerina.conf` file at the same level of `app` directory and update the credentials and the phone numbers as follows.
-Make sure to add the the phone numbers with country code.
+Make sure to add the the phone numbers with country code, without brackets and dashes.
 ```config
 ACCESS_TOKEN=""
 CLIENT_ID=""